 - Computer Logins

 - Apps on phones or other mobile devices

-- Time tracking software that incorporates the ability for an administrator to set a geographic boundary to enforce where the employee can clock in for work.
+- Employee time & attendance software that incorporates the ability for an administrator to set a geographic boundary to enforce where the employee can clock in for work.

 Employee Time Theft and Extended Work Breaks